-On February 16, 2017 the LLPT 2 meeting was held to review the first pass analysis and discuss outcomes from the data collection process.
+On January 11, 2017 the LLPT 2 meeting was held to review the first pass analysis and discuss outcomes from the data collection process.
 During the meeting, the FEMA project team discussed the results of the First Pass Analysis for the Natural Valley Procedure and the Freeboard Deficient Procedure.
-During the discussion, it was stated that Structural Based Inundation and Sound Reach were less applicable and Overtopping Deficient and Free Board Deficient were potentially applicable.
-FEMA suggests applying a 2-D analysis to all the structures in Phase 2, which will provide the maximum area of inundation.
-The community planned to review the procedures to determine which procedure to move forward with.
+During the discussion, it was stated that Structural Based Inundation Procedure, Freeboard Deficient Procedure and the Sound Reach Procedure were less applicable and Overtopping Deficient Procedure was potentially applicable.
+The community planned to make a final decision regarding which procedure to move forward with in the next month.
 (See Appendix B for minutes for the LLPT 2)